HectorCan/Documentacion-S.S./T_07 - Queues_Sentinels/index.md

 }
 ```

 You can see that this is an easy example, with the Create Node we are initializing our head centinel.
 With the centinel we will be able to insert elements.
-You don't know where is Create Node? don't worry that function will be covered in the next Objective

 #### Objective 4.
 Push it in the tail